Abborren/vscode-project-templates/README.md

 * Create the desired template project in your current root workspace directory.
 Use the Command Palette to execute the command "Project: Save Project As Template".
 Enter the name for your template.
 The contents of your root workspace directory will be copied to a new template folder.
 * If called from the context menu, the contents of the selected folder will be copied to the new template folder.
+* If desired create a folder called templateScripts and add scripts of supported filetype, these will autorun when a project is created from a template. the folder will get deleted afterwards unless that option is disabled in the settings.

 ## Placeholders